chriskirknielsen/chriskirknielsen.com/src/en/posts/2023-02-24-pluck-a-nested-property-from-an-object/index.md

 $japanese = array_pluck($array, 'ja'); // ['one' => 'ichi', 'two' => 'ni', 'three' => 'san']
 ```

 It feels a little convoluted but it still makes sense, I think.
 Now, we need to do the same in JavaScript, and we have different approaches.
-Here's what I came up with (that doesn't require additiona blocks like a `for` loop), with the magic of `Object.fromEntries`.
+Here's what I came up with (that doesn't require additional blocks like a `for` loop), with the magic of `Object.fromEntries`.

 ## Keys and values